alainw68/ELK-SIEM/Deployment-Guide/Installation-Guide/Installation-Guide.md

 Look for you interface name mines was **enp1s0** and change you values to match you network card info:

-- You should see a file like this one:
+- You should see a file like this one after you list the directory contents:

 ~~~
 00-installer-config.yaml